url-kaist/Quatro/README.md

 # Quatro

-Official page of *"A Single Correspondence Is Enough: Robust Global Registration \\to Avoid Degeneracy in Urban Environments"*, which is accepted @ ICRA'22
+Official page of *"A Single Correspondence Is Enough: Robust Global Registration to Avoid Degeneracy in Urban Environments"*, which is accepted @ ICRA'22. **NOTE that this repository is the re-implmenation, so it is not exactly same with the original version**.

 #### [Video] [Priprint Paper]